kang295/Backorder-Daily-Tracker/README.md

 ### 🔍 Project Background
 -------
-The management of back-ordered service parts has historically been a labor-intensive process.
-Personnel were required to manually consolidate data from various Excel files and apply intricate filters to pinpoint back-ordered parts lacking proper corrective measures.
-This manual approach was time-consuming, prone to errors, and hindered the ability to promptly address critical part shortages.
-The lack of an automated system resulted in delayed identification of problematic backorders and potentially impacted service operations due to the inability to proactively manage part availability.
+In service operations, resolving back-orders and ensuring timely delivery of service parts are critical performance metrics.
+However, I discovered that managing back-ordered parts was largely manual—relying on time-consuming data consolidation from multiple Excel files and complex filtering to identify unresolved issues.
+This process not only delayed response times but also introduced errors, limiting the team’s ability to proactively manage part shortages and maintain service quality.

 -------
 ### 🎯 Objective

-The primary objective of this project is to **develop an automated system for the monitoring and analysis of back-ordered service parts**.
+To develop an automated system that streamlines the monitoring and analysis of back-ordered service parts by filtering out already addressed or in-transit items—eliminating manual, repetitive tasks, reducing human error, and enabling the team to operate more efficiently through immediate identification and resolution of critical shortages.

 **This system aims to**:
 1. **Automate Data Integration**: